marijnh/Eloquent-JavaScript/07_robot.md

 {{index singleton}}

-Why do you need only one `PGroup.empty` value, rather than having a function that creates a new, empty map every time?
+Why do you need only one `PGroup.empty` value rather than having a function that creates a new, empty map every time?

 {{if interactive